-- a bioequivalence or other clinical study -- performed in relation to an FPP submitted for prequalification -- by a contract research organization (CRO)
+- bioequivalence or other clinical studies performed by contract research organizations in relation to FPPs submitted for prequalification

-Each WHOPIR gives the date and duration of the inspection to which it refers, describes its scope, and summarizes its observations and findings.
-However, WHOPIRs exclude confidential proprietary information and are posted on this website only with the agreement of the manufacturer, CRO or QCL concerned and only in the event that the manufacturing site, study or QCL passed the inspection.
-WHOPIRs are not developed or posted on this website with respect to inspections for which the result is negative.
+Each WHOPIR provides the date and duration of the inspection or desk assessment to which it refers, describes the scope, product(s), facilities and on-site operations and summarizes inspection or desk assessment observations and findings.
+However, WHOPIRs exclude confidential proprietary information and are posted on this webpage only with the agreement of the manufacturer/CRO/laboratory.

-If a manufacturing site has been inspected several times, only the WHOPIR of the most recent inspection is available on this website.
+If a manufacturing site or laboratory has been inspected several times, only the WHOPIR of the most recent inspection is available on this webpage.